Get New DIY Projects Delivered Weekly - Sign up for Our Newsletter Today!

 Step 1:

-To prepare the bottle for cutting, snap a rubber band around where you want the cut line to be or use masking tape wrapped a couple times evenly around the bottle.
+To prepare the bottle for cutting, snap a rubber band around where you want the cut line to be, or use masking tape wrapped a couple of times evenly around the bottle.
 This will serve as your cutting guide.
-If you use tape, make sure ends meet and tape completely overlaps.
+If you use tape, make sure the ends meet and the tape completely overlaps.

 cuttng_bottle